 Classification and Description

 The chickpea plant belongs to the Fabaceae or bean family, which encompasses approximately 19,400 species spread out over 730 genera.
-This large botanical group includes many economically-important crops, most notably alfalfa (Medicago sativa), beans (Phaseolus vulgaris), peanut (Arachis hypogaea), peas (Pisum sativum), soy (Glycine max), and tamarind (Tamarindus indica); all characterized by small, compound leaves, and most of them easily recognized by their pod fruits.
+This large botanical group includes many economically-important crops, most notably alfalfa (Medicago sativa), bean (Phaseolus vulgaris), carob (Ceratonia siliqua), fenugreek (Trigonella foenum-graecum), licorice (Glycyrrhiza glabra), pea (Pisum sativum), lentil (Lens culinaris), lupine (Lupinus spp.), peanut (Arachis hypogaea), soybean (Glycine max), tamarind (Tamarindus indica), and winged bean (Psophocarpus tetragonolobus); all characterized by small, compound leaves, and most of them easily recognized by their pod fruits.

 Varieties and Cultivars